 Prof Karl BlancheT

-Professor Karl Blanchet is the director of CERAH, and professor ad the Faculty of Medicine, University of Geneva.
+Professor Karl Blanchet is the Director of the Geneva Centre for Education & Research in Humanitarian Action, and professor at the Faculty of Medicine, University of Geneva.

 Professor Blanchet has been working in health systems research at the London School of Hygiene and Tropical Medicine since 2010 and was appointed as the co-director of the Health in Humanitarian Crises Centre in 2016.
 He has a management and public health background and brings to CERAH extensive experience in humanitarian contexts as a relief worker and a researcher.